perlGivesMeNightmares/HCI-Homework/README.md

 - `gulp dev` browserSync opens the project in your default browser and live reloads when changes are made
 - `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
 - `gulp js` minifies the themes JS file
-- `gulp vendor` copies dependencies from node_modules to the vendor directory
+- `gulp vondor` copies dependencies from node_modules to the vondor directory

 ## Bugs and Issues